 • Developing a plan to notify all family members, and/or emergency contacts of those abroad, and to coordinate the response to subsequent phone calls.

 • Submitting an action plan to the Executive Vice President and Provost for a final decision, and once the plan is finalized, transmitting it to the on‐site faculty/ staff member.

 Should evacuation be deemed necessary to ensure the safety and well-being of the employee, the following procedures will be followed:

-• The Vice Provost for Diversity and International Affairs or his/her designee will contact the U.S. Department of State's Office of American Citizens Services and Crisis Management (202-501-4444) to discuss the need for evacuation and any measures that the U.S. is taking to evacuate its citizens from the host country.
+• The Associate Vice Provost for International Affairs or his/her designee will contact the U.S. Department of State's Office of American Citizens Services and Crisis Management (202-501-4444) to discuss the need for evacuation and any measures that the U.S. is taking to evacuate its citizens from the host country.

 • The employee abroad will contact the U.S. Embassy or Consulate in the host country to discuss the need for evacuation and any measures that the U.S. is taking to evacuate its citizens from the host country.
 The employee may also contact the U.S. Department of State's Office of American Citizens Services and Crisis Management at +011-1-888-407-4747.